 Regardless of which option you choose, ArcGIS Pro attempts to determine whether your graphics card supports the required capabilities for any version of the DirectX or OpenGL rendering engine.
 It will automatically choose the appropriate version of DirectX or OpenGL for your graphics card, or fall back to the slowest option (software rendering) if no graphics card is available to support the requested functionality.

-- Vertical synchronization ties the output of the graphics engine to the vertical refresh rate of the monitor to prevent situations where a portion of the screen doesn't get updated at the same time as another portion of the screen.
-Enabling vertical synchronization makes sure the screen only updates from top to bottom, which avoids creating a torn-edge effect between two regions of the screen.
+The Vertical synchronization option ties the output of the graphics engine to the vertical refresh rate of the monitor to prevent situations where a portion of the screen doesn't get updated at the same time as another portion of the screen.
+This option is enabled by default and ensures that the screen only updates from top to bottom, which avoids creating a torn-edge effect between two regions of the screen.

-- Hardware antialiasing enables filtering directly on the graphics card hardware, rather than software-based filtering.
+The Hardware antialiasing option enables filtering directly on the graphics card hardware, rather than software-based filtering.
 Hardware antialiasing can greatly improve the rendering quality of 2D and 3D content, but this option is only supported in hardware on high-end graphics cards.
-Enabling hardware antialiasing provides higher-quality rendering but may lower performance.
+This option is not enabled by default.
+It provides higher quality rendering but may lower performance.

-- You can request a redraw of the view by pressing F5.
+You can request a redraw of the view by pressing the F5 key.
 This will draw from the cache and not invalidate it.
 You can also request a full refresh of the drawing cache (invalidating it rather than deleting it) by pressing CTRL+F5.

 Performance tips for virtual environments

 ArcGIS Pro can be run on virtualization environments such as VMware or Citrix.
-No changes to display options are immediately necessary, but you may choose to lower rendering detail and antialiasing settings to optimize your virtual machine instance's performance.
+No changes to display options are immediately necessary, but you may choose to lower rendering detail and antialiasing settings to optimize the performance of your virtual machine instance.
 ArcGIS Pro utilizes hardware acceleration if it is compatible and available on your virtualization platform.
 If hardware acceleration is not available, ArcGIS Pro falls back to software rendering—meaning it is using the CPU to simulate graphics card functions.
 In general, this will result in much lower performance than if hardware acceleration were available, especially in scenes.